Logiqx/gps-guides/sessions/contacts/marr/README.md

 | Timex Connect and on-watch | 11.33            | 18.97           |
 | Strava                     | 11.32            | 22.0            |

+Note: The FIT file also contains distance data during the session and this shows a total of 11.33 miles.

 #### Estimated Speeds